-The best soil for outdoor succulents has to absorb and drain water well.
+The best soil for outdoor succulents and Cactus has to absorb and drain water well.
 Succulents are unique plants, and their requirements are different from other plants.

 They have peculiar soil needs because their roots are shallow, and they prefer drought climates.
 If succulents are grown in the wrong soil, several things can happen, including the plant’s rotting of roots and death.